Yiwei Xu, Ph.D.

 I study how to leverage information and technology for social good, including (a) promoting health behaviors and improving health equity, (b) understanding selective exposure and reducing polarization, and (c) addressing problematic information.
 I conduct experiments, surveys, and content analyses by incorporating computational methods.
-My work appears in venues such as Health Communication, Political Communication, International Journal of Communication, Race and Social Problems, and ICWSM.
-I was awarded a Doctoral Dissertation Research Improvement Grant (award #2242458) in Decision, Risk & Management Sciences from the National Science Foundation (NSF) for my dissertation.
-I also received a Top Paper Award and Annie Lang Outstanding Dissertation Award from the International Communication Association (ICA) Information Systems Division.
+My work appears in venues such as Health Communication, Political Communication, International Journal of Communication, Milbank Quarterly, AAAI ICWSM, etc. I received a Top Paper Award and the Annie Lang Outstanding Dissertation Award from the International Communication Association (ICA) Information Systems Division.
+My research has received support through external grants from the National Science Foundation (NSF), and competitive internal grants from UW CIP, UW Population Health Initiative, UW Medicine Garvey Institute, etc

 Research